atcg/manderCap2/README.md

 Step 11:
 --------
 Sort the plots that we made in step 10 into good and bad loci.
-Good lock should have a peak (ideally above 10 reads for most/all samples) centered above the targeted chunk (the black line).
+Good loci should have a peak (ideally above 10 reads for most/all samples) centered above the targeted chunk (the black line).
 Put all of the "good" loci into a new folder.
 Also put the FASTA of assembled RBBHs into that folder (RBBHs5iter_chimeramasked.fasta).
 We want to remove all the sequences from RBBHs5iter_chimeramasked.fasta that didn't make the cut.
 To do that, run the following script:

 `perl belowScript.pl --targets RBBHs5iter_chimeramasked.fasta --out RBBHs5iter_chimeramasked_goodOnly.fasta`
 ```perl